Elementary Handbook

 Educational Programs

-Students are given both rights and responsibilities that include regular attendance, a conscientious effort in school work, the following of Board Policies and school rules, and respect for others (Board Policy 235).
-When students are responsible learners they are able to access educational programs and engage in the learning process.
+Students are given both rights and responsibilities that include regular attendance, a conscientious effort in schoolwork, the following of Board Policies and school rules, and respect for others (Board Policy 235).
+When students are responsible learners, they are able to access educational programs and engage in the learning process.
 Parents can request to view curricular materials including assessment techniques, standards to be achieved, and instructional materials (Board Policy 105.1).
 Requests to review materials should be made to the building principal in writing.

 Assemblies and Field Trips